-For the year ended March 31, 2015, MBL Group was divided into the following operating groups for internal reporting and risk management purposes: Macquarie Securities (excluding certain activities of the Cash division and certain activities of the Derivatives and Trading division, in each case, in certain jurisdictions), Commodities & Financial Markets, Macquarie Asset Management (excluding the Macquarie Infrastructure and Real Assets division and, taking into account the transfer described below, the Macquarie Investment Management division), Banking & Financial Services and Corporate & Asset Finance.
+For the year ended March 31, 2016, MBL Group was divided into the following operating groups for internal reporting and risk management purposes: Macquarie Securities (excluding certain activities of the Cash division and certain activities of the Derivatives and Trading division, in each case, in certain jurisdictions), Commodities & Financial Markets (excluding certain assets of the Credit Markets business and some other less financially significant activities), Macquarie Asset Management (excluding the Macquarie Infrastructure and Real Assets division and the Macquarie Investment Management division), Banking & Financial Services and Corporate & Asset Finance.

-Investors should note that on April 15, 2015, the economic risks and rewards from, and control of, the Macquarie Investment Management ("MIM") division of the Macquarie Asset Management operating group transferred at fair value to Macquarie Financial Holdings Limited (MFHL) and its subsidiaries in the Non-Banking Group.
-Accordingly, the MIM business has been classified as discontinued operations in our 2015 audited financial statements, including the restated figures for the year ended March 31, 2014 contained therein.
-See Note 44 to our 2015 annual financial statements.
-However, we were not required to restate the financial statements for earlier fiscal years.
-As a result, our financial statements for prior fiscal years have not been restated to reflect these changes and the related financial information presented below (including under the heading "Year ended March 31, 2014 compared to the year ended March 31, 2013") does not reflect these changes.
+Investors should note that on April 15, 2015, the economic risks and rewards from, and control of, the Macquarie Investment Management ("MIM") division of the Macquarie Asset Management operating group transferred at fair value to Macquarie Financial Holdings Limited ("MFHL") and its subsidiaries in the Non-Banking Group.
+Accordingly, the MIM business has been classified as discontinued operations in our 2016 and 2015 audited financial statements, including the restated figures for the year ended March 31, 2014 contained therein.
+See Note 43 to our 2016 annual financial statements.
 Note that all other figures in this Report, including in the Macquarie Asset Management and Corporate segments, exclude numbers attributable to MIM or reflect it as a discontinued operation, unless otherwise indicated.